LibrePCB/LibrePCB/dev/doxygen/pages/slint_style_guide.md

 a static `Image`).
 Typical non-functional elements are `Rectangle`, `VerticalLayout` etc, though sometimes you might give them an ID anyway.

-IDs shall be `snake-case` and must be unique within a Slint component.
+IDs shall be `kebab-case` and must be unique within a Slint component.
 They shall start with the most generic term, then more specific terms, and the last segment shall be a type specification of the element.
 Examples: